parabix/parabix-devel-mirror/tools/beta-csv/documentation/algorithm_description.md

 The process of converting from CSV to JSON is broken down into steps:

+1. Reading
-1. Parsing
+2. Parsing
-2. Compression
+3. Compression
-3. Template Creation
+4. Template Creation
-4. Expansion
+5. Expansion
-5. Replacement
+6. Replacement
+7. Writing

+## Reading

 ## Parsing